 Poles of Inaccessibility (PIA), a concept that has raised the interest of explorers.
 The results are in this table.
-For the Eurasian pole of inaccessibility (EPIA, located in the figure), the results reveal a misplacement in previous calculations ranging from 156 to 435 km.
-Though in general there is only one pole for a given coastline, the present calculations show that, within the error inherent to the definition of the coastline, two locations candidate for EPIA, one equidistant from Gulf of Ob, Gulf of Bengal, and Arabian Sea, and the other equidistant from Gulf of Ob, Gulf of Bengal, and Gulf of Bohai, both poles being located in the north westernmost Chinese province of Xinjiang.
+For the Eurasian pole of inaccessibility (EPIA, located in the figure), the results reveal a misplacement in previous calculations with an error ranging from 156 to 435 km.
+Though mathematically there is only one pole for a given coastline, the present calculations show that, within the error inherent to the definition of the coastline, two locations candidate for the EPIA, one equidistant from Gulf of Ob, Gulf of Bengal, and Arabian Sea, and the other equidistant from Gulf of Ob, Gulf of Bengal, and Gulf of Bohai, both poles being located in the north westernmost Chinese province of Xinjiang (see the figure to the right).
 The distance to the sea at these locations is 2510 and 2514 km respectively, about 120 km closer than popularly thought.

 Details in this publication by Garcia-Castellanos & Lombardo, 2007.
 Source of the C code and Linux scripts to test/reproduce the results are available here.